 The implication of this goes deep and can really mess up more than just your digital life.
 Not only would thieves get access to all your iCloud stuff (photos, email, files, etc.), but if you also use the built-in password manager, the thieves could gain access to your bank account and other sensitive information.
 They really should not let people change the Apple ID password just by using the iPhone passcode.
 The chain is only as strong as its weakest link, and a 6-digit passcode is too weak for something as important as the iCloud account.
 I know that people forget their Apple ID passwords all the time and I can kind of get why Apple decided that it is worth the risk to make it easier for those people to gain back access to their accounts.
 But I think the risk here is too great.

 I do hope they address this flaw in the system and come up with a mechanism to make this less likely to happen.
 For now given how we do so much on our phones, we would be better off switching to an alphanumeric password and treating typing it in on our phones as a sensitive operation, like for ATM PIN or bank account password, so that people can't easily shoulder surf for it.

 Apple Music and Music App for macOS

 Apple Music the service and Music.app on macOS are in dire need of some big improvements.
 The macOS app is just overall a terrible app (iOS app isn't much better either): songs would refuse to play for no apparent reason, navigation is incredibly slow and clunky, searching feels broken and slow.
 For the Apple Music service itself, it needs to improve on the recommendation algorithms, playlist curation, and just the overall stability and reliability of the service.
-I think it fails to meet some basic baseline-level features that its biggest competitor, Shopify, has been doing so well for years.
+I think it fails to meet some basic baseline-level features that its biggest competitor, Spotify, has been doing so well for years.
 Having said all that, with the recent release of Apple Music Classical, I am not holding my breath that they will do much, if anything at all, about this.